 Juneteenth, also known as Freedom Day, Jubilee Day, Black Independence Day, and Cel-Liberation Day, is an American holiday that celebrates the emancipation of the last remaining enslaved African Americans in the Confederacy.
 On June 19, 1865, the Emancipation Proclamation- which had been issued on January 1, 1863- was read to enslaved African Americans in Texas by Gordon Granger.
 Formerly enslaved people in Galveston celebrated after the announcement, and the following year, organized the first of what became an annual celebration of freedom.
 Over the years, celebrations spread beyond Texas.

-Juneteenth is now recognized as a holiday in 47 states and the District of Columbia with efforts underway for it to be made a federal holiday:
+Juneteenth is now a federal holiday.